 Why are we here?
 These words, paraphrased from Article I of the Indian Springs School Constitution, succinctly answer that question for us.
 We are here as individuals in a community to begin to develop to our full stature.

-Being an Indian Springs School student is all about development.
+Being an Indian Springs student is all about development.
 It's about honing existing skills and interests and discovering new ones.
-It's about forming healthy, meaningful relationships with your fellow students and your teachers.
+It's about forming healthy, meaningful relationships with fellow students and teachers.
 It's about continuing the lifelong process of learning what it means to be a person in this world.
-It's about equipping ourselves with the tools we need to make good choices, choices that benefit not only ourselves, but especially benefit the common good and well-being of our communities.
+It's about equipping ourselves with the tools we need to make good choices that benefit not only ourselves but especially the common good and well-being of our communities.

-You have an abundance of opportunities at Springs to do all of these things in the classroom, on our athletic fields, in our performing arts spaces, and in innumerable other gatherings, formal and informal, throughout your time here at Springs.
+You have abundant opportunities at Indian Springs to do all of these things in the classroom, our athletic fields, our performing arts spaces, and innumerable other formal and informal gatherings throughout your time here at Indian Springs.
 You can find out more about those opportunities on the pages of this website.

-During your time here at Springs, I hope you will make it a practice to ask yourself, "what can I do to make this better?"
+During your time at our boarding school in Shelby County, we hope you will make it a practice to ask yourself, "what can I do to make this better?"
 Our school constitution says, "the members of the Indian Springs school-community affirm that students and teachers do not have to accept themselves or their surroundings as they are but that it is within their power to improve both through participation in constructive change."
-Springs is an experiment in democracy in the small.
-I look forward to seeing how you engage in it.
+Indian Springs is an experiment in democracy in the small.
+We look forward to seeing how you engage in it.